johannesvollmer/exrs/README.md

 > feature globally would bake AVX2 into otherwise-portable code, break the
 > plain x86-64 baseline, and make the fallback tests meaningless.
 The kernels
 > already carry their own per-function `#[target_feature]`, so no global flag is
-> needed — SDE alone controls which tier the runtime dispatch selects.
+> needed.
+SDE alone controls which tier the runtime dispatch selects.

 If your own CPU already exposes the required tier, you can skip SDE and run the test directly (e.g. `cargo test --test sse2 --features sse2-tests` on any